manifold-systems/manifold/manifold-deps-parent/manifold-darkj/README.md

 ## Using this project

 The `manifold-darkj` dependency works with all build tooling, including Maven and Gradle.
-It also works with Java versions 8 - 13.
+It also works with Java versions 8 - 14.

->Note you can replace the `manifold-darkj` dependency with [`manifold-all`](https://github.com/manifold-systems/manifold/tree/master/manifold-all) as a quick way to gain access to all of
-Manifold's features.
+>Note, since Dark Java is a dynamic compilation feature, you must include Manifold dependencies in both compile-time
+>and runtime.
+As a consequence, the Manifold runtime compilation services add a bit of overhead in terms of
+>application initialization time and footprint.

 ## Binaries

 If you are *not* using Maven or Gradle, you can download the latest binaries [here](http://manifold.systems/docs.html#download).